Passports are required by law to travel anywhere outside of the US, but some cruises have a loophole!

 Two words: GO SEE.
 These onboard shows can rival some of the top performers in Las Vegas!
 These shows are fantastic and totally worth a trip to the grand theater!

 If you are seated at the early dining, we'd suggest you see the show after.
 If you're eating late, see your show before.
 They have shows running all the time so if you chose “My Time Dining,” take your pick!

-Most all cruise lines now have 3 options: Early seating (6 pm) Late Seating (8 pm) or Your time (545pm-9pm).
+Most all cruise lines now have three options: Early seating (6pm), Late Seating (8pm), or Your time (545pm-9pm).
 On your key card, it will show your dining room and your table number if you chose to have the early or late dining.
-If you chose my time, you will not have an assigned table number…with this option it is more like a restaurant you visit daily, you may have to wait to be seated until a table opens up.
+If you chose My Time, you will not have an assigned table number.
+With this option it is more like a restaurant you visit daily and you may have to wait to be seated until a table opens up.
 The set dining times are great; you sit at the same table with the same people every night.
 I love this experience and have made some great long-time friends by choosing traditional cruise dining!